Dimitrios Chasiotis

 Dimitrios Chasiotis (Δημήτρης Χασιώτης; born June 27, 1986) is a Greek former swimmer, who specialized in backstroke events.
-He represented his nation Greece at the 2008 Summer Olympics, and also swam for Olympiacos in Athens.
+He represented Greece at the 2008 Summer Olympics, and also swam for Olympiacos in Athens.

 Chasiotis competed as part of the Greek swimming squad in the men's 200 m backstroke at the 2008 Summer Olympics in Beijing.
-Three months before the Games, he smashed both a national record on a bodysuit and a FINA B-cut of 1:59.95 at the Akropolis Grand Prix in Athens, clipping off a previous standard from former Olympian Antonios Gkioulmpas by a few seconds.
+Three months before the Games, he smashed both a national record on a bodysuit and a FINA B-cut of 1:59.95 at the Akropolis Grand Prix in Athens, clipping off a previous standard from Olympian Antonios Gkioulmpas by a few seconds.
 Chasiotis rounded out the field to last place and thirty-sixth overall in heat three of the evening prelims with 2:02.30, just two seconds slower than his entry time.